Learn how you can Increase cash flow, improve worklist prioritization and reduce DSO through AI Powered Collections Management Solution

 However, as most readers would agree, credit collection is no mean feat.
 Despite all the advances in technology, collections continue to heavily rely on old-fashioned dunning correspondence to remind customers and creditors about invoices that are due or already past due.
 Growth in businesses, through organic and inorganic expansion, has only meant more demand.
 This has led directly to more transactions with an ever-rising number of customers.
 The collections challenge is clearly not going away.

 A great deal of insight into the future of collections management could be gained by looking at how collection processes have evolved over the years.
 The rest of this chapter takes a closer look.

 While the collections team deal with several kinds of customers depending on the industry in which they operate, there are a few common collections challenges that occur across all industries:

-Collections analysts, therefore, are always challenged by their single biggest responsibility of reaching out to customers.
-Studies show that collections teams have struggled with customer correspondence and close to 70% of collections calls go to customers who would have paid even without dunning notices or telephonic reminders.
+Collections analysts therefore are always challenged by their single biggest responsibility of reaching out to customers.
+In fact, studies show that collections teams have struggled with customer correspondence and close to 70% of collections calls go to customers who would have paid even without dunning notices or telephonic reminders.

 Timely access to accurate data could greatly improve the effectiveness of collections operations.
 However, siloed systems and poor collaboration have meant that collections teams continue to lack the necessary means to improve efficiency.

 The customeris king, and as purported champions of a good customerexperience, collections teams have a hard time saying ‘no’ to customer requests.
 Customers routinely request additional invoice copies, account statements and bill of lading, proof of delivery, among other invoice and order-related documentation.